roccobarbi/GettingAndCleaningData-201408/README.md

 rm(testX)
 rm(testY)
 ```

-1. it imports the test files and merges them into one data frame;
+Then, it imports the train files and merges them into one data frame:
 ```
 # Import and merge the train data
 print("Importing the train data")